BioinfoNet/TeachingJupyterNotebooks/README.md

 ## Quick Introduction to Jupyter Notebooks

-Throughout this worksop, we will be using Jupyter Notebooks.
-Although the vlab you will be using will have Jupyter setup, these notes are provided for you want to set it up in your Computer.
+Throughout this workshop, we will be using Jupyter Notebooks.
+Although the vlabs's available you will be using will have Jupyter setup, these notes are provided for you want to set it up in your computer.

 ### Introduction
 The Jupyter Notebook is an interactive computing environment that enables users to author notebooks, which contain a complete and self-contained record of a computation.
 These notebooks can be shared more efficiently.
 The notebooks may contain:

 * Live code
 * Interactive widgets
 * Plots